Welcome to Canberra College

 Life as a student at Canberra College abounds with opportunities and challenges.
 These may include activities such as performing at the Adelaide Fringe Festival, working on projects with villagers in Borneo, participating in Science Olympiads, completing the IB Diploma, representing the college in sport, singing at our annual Talent Quest, attending Writing or Psychology camps, providing table service at the Canberra Cystic Fibrosis "Twilight in the Jungle" evening, debating, completing an ASBA in Electrotechnology, whale watching at Montague Island, studying extension units at the ANU Secondary College, caving at Wee Jasper or competing in a team at the University of Canberra Maths Day.

 The Canberra College maintains a genuine partnership between students, teachers and parents to ensure the success of each individual student now and into the future.

-Parents/carers are welcome to enrol/transfer their son or daughter at any time during the school year using an online application form.
-Full details are available from the Education and Training Directorate website.
+Parents/carers are welcome to apply to enrol/transfer their son or daughter at any time during the school year using an online application form.
+Full details are available from the Education website.